Sign up and get a FREE meditation audio

 I am pleased to announce the next 12-day pranayama/meditation intensive.

 Come and join me for this life-transforming experience where you will learn two of the most important aspects of a complete, integrated yoga practice – pranayama (breathing techniques) and meditation.
-In this program I will introduce you to many of the breathing techniques that are mentioned in our ancient yogic texts.
-I will also introduce the concepts and techniques of meditation.
+In this program you will be introduced to many of the breathing techniques that are mentioned in our ancient yogic texts.
+You will also learn the concepts and techniques of meditation.

 No prior pranayama or meditation experience is required.